-NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of the holders of common shares ("Shareholders") of The Caldwell Partners International Inc. (the "Corporation") will be held at 4:00 p.m. on Thursday, March 2, 2017 at the head office of the Corporation on the 6th Floor, 165 Avenue Road, Toronto for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual meeting (the "Meeting") of the holders of common shares ("Shareholders") of The Caldwell Partners International Inc. (the "Corporation") will be held at 11:00 a.m. on Wednesday, February 19, 2020 at the head office of the Corporation on the 6th Floor, 165 Avenue Road, Toronto for the following purposes:

-- 1. to receive the annual report and the consolidated financial statements of the Corporation for the fiscal year ended August 31, 2016 and the report of the auditors thereon; - 2. to elect the directors of the Corporation; - 3. to appoint the Corporation's auditors and to authorize the board of directors of the Corporation (the "Board") to fix their remuneration; - 4. to consider and, if deemed advisable, reconfirm the shareholder rights plan of the Corporation and the Shareholder Rights Plan Agreement made between the Corporation and Valiant Trust Company (predecessor entity to Computershare Trust Company of Canada), as rights agent dated May 10, 2010; and - 5. to transact such other business as may properly come before the Meeting or any adjournment thereof.
+- 1. to receive the annual report and the consolidated financial statements of the Corporation for the fiscal year ended August 31, 2019 and the report of the auditors thereon; - 2. to elect the directors of the Corporation; - 3. to appoint the Corporation's auditors and to authorize the board of directors of the Corporation (the "Board") to fix their remuneration; and - 4. to consider and, if deemed advisable, reconfirm the shareholder rights plan of the Corporation and the Shareholder Rights Plan Agreement made between the Corporation and Computershare Trust Company of Canada, as rights agent dated May 10, 2010 and as successor to Valiant Trust Company; and - 5. to transact such other business as may properly come before the Meeting or any adjournment thereof.